 - Article 2 of the Regulation states that "A firm that offers products and services without the intermediary of a natural person must do so through a platform, namely, a digital space used to interact directly with clients who satisfy the requirements under this chapter."
-Some platforms are not transactional in nature; these platforms may not include the capability of fulfilling or completing an actual sale, but have other features such as permitting the initial quoting process to occur online.
-We believe that the definition of "platform" is intended to apply to websites or platforms that are transactional in nature.
-We believe that if non-transactional websites or platforms were to be included in scope, it would not provide additional consumer benefit, and would increase complexity unnecessarily. - We would encourage the AMF to consider including language that ensures that future technologies are not excluded from the Regulation.
+We would request clarification on whether the definition of "platform" includes non-transactional platforms.
+We are asking this because we would like to understand if the reporting and technological requirements listed in other sections of the Regulation apply to platforms that do not include the capability of fulfilling or completing an actual sale, but which may have other features such as permitting the initial application process to occur online. - We would encourage the AMF to consider including language that ensures that future technologies are not excluded from the Regulation.
 The language of the Regulation leans toward internet and other "written-oriented" platforms, but emerging audio and virtual reality technologies, combined with artificial intelligence capabilities, are making it increasingly possible to envision sales without a person typing information into a platform.
-As the AMF is committed to enabling innovation in the marketplace, it would be beneficial to use more technology-inclusive language that could capture and permit technologies as they develop, which would remove the need to revisit and revise the Regulation in future.
-For example, the expression "digital device" would be more inclusive. - With respect to Article 4 of the Regulation, we would ask that providing the required information to the AMF "without delay" could produce challenges, and we would request that this language be replaced with "within 60 days of the enforcement of the Regulation, or within 60 days of a change to any of these items."
-Regarding Articles 4 and 5 in the Regulation, we note that some of the references appear to target P&C insurance or make reference to activities, such as producing financial plans that our members do not engage in (Article 5: "The firm must disclose annually to the Authority through its maintenance of registration application, the number of financial plans prepared, claims settled and insurance policies issued, and the amount of premiums written solely via its platform").
+As the AMF is committed to enabling innovation in the marketplace, it would be beneficial to use more technology-inclusive language that could capture and permit technologies as they develop, which would remove the need to revisit and revise the Regulation in future. - Regarding Articles 4 and 5 in the Regulation, we note that some of the references appear to target P&C insurance or make reference to activities, such as producing financial plans that our members do not engage in (Article 5: "The firm must disclose annually to the Authority through its maintenance of registration application, the number of financial plans prepared, claims settled and insurance policies issued, and the amount of premiums written solely via its platform").
 It would be helpful to spell out that only the applicable information relevant to the activities actually conducted by the firm needs to be reported on, for example by adding "where applicable" in those instances where a reporting activity may not be relevant to certain firms.
-CAFII members offer insurance products such as life, disability, critical illness, job loss, and travel insurance, and are not permitted to offer advice in the sale of Authorized Insurance Products.
-Many CAFII members do not operate as firms as defined by the applicable laws covering Insurance sales in Quebec.
+CAFII members offer creditor protection insurance products such as life, disability, critical illness, job loss, and travel insurance, and are not permitted to offer advice in the sale of such Authorized Insurance Products. - With reference to Articles 4, 5, 21, and 22 in the Regulation, many CAFII members are required to provide detailed reporting information to the CCIR through the AMF-administered Annual Statement on Market Conduct (ASMC).
+As much of the reporting information required in the Regulation is already delivered by insurers (supported by their distributors) through CCIR's ASMC, we believe that the reporting requirements set out in these Articles can and should be fulfilled through the ASMC.
+We therefore encourage the AMF to achieve these reporting requirements through the already-in-place ASMC, of which the AMF is the technology and data analysis administrator on behalf of CCIR, thereby avoiding duplication of effort and inefficiencies.